What is a Patient Information Leaflet and why is it useful?

 4. POSSIBLE SIDE EFFECTS

-If you experience any of the following, stop using Ibugel immediately and tell your doctor:
+If you experience any of the following side effects, stop using Ibugel immediately and tell your doctor:

 Reporting of side effects